 Today I actually saw the newest packaging, still carded on blister packs, as they have been for about 20 years, but now much closer in size to the traditional, square, paper envelopes of the 60s and 70s.
 I'd been hunting for "Superman Returns" ever since that movie came out last year, and eventually ordered one (on the US rectangular blister pack) via the Internet, but today I actually saw European "Superman Returns" sets on the new square blister pack.
 (A little underwhelming, though.
-Most people would even know to open the minimal packaging carefully so the reels could be stored safely.)
+Most people wouldn't even know to open the minimal packaging carefully so the reels could be stored safely.)

 I've been collecting View-Master reels since Christmas 1974, when - at a loss as to what else I wanted on my Christmas want list - my mother bought me a viewer and several reel sets (of her own choosing): "Adam-12", then a current US TV police drama; animated old-time family favourite, "Top Cat"; "Insect World: Entomology"; "Pan Am's 747" and "France".
 I was quite impressed with her selection.
 "Insect World: Entomology" looks amazing in stereo pictures!
 "Pan Am's 747" gave me itchy feet for my first aeroplane ride.
 And "France" was highly suitable to a then-high school student studying French.